67 Bridge St, Norwell, MA 02061, USA

 Owned By: Town of Norwell, Town of Marshfield

 The Union Street Bridge spans the North River from Union Street in Marshfield to Bridge Street in Norwell.
 On the Marshfield side, there is a launch for canoes and kayaks.
 On the Norwell side, there is a Town Landing with a ramp for boats (residents only).
+On the water in this area, be aware of swift currents and low bridge clearance.
+For related information, please see the listing for Norwell Town Landing and Marshfield Launch / Brooks & Tilden Shipyard.
 This is also the starting line for the NSRWA’s annual Great River Race.

 Tide Math: High tide at the Union Street Bridge is about 60-90 minutes after the Boston high tide.

-Set off from here to go clamming.
-See the North River Shellfishing Map for locations.)
-The clam flats in both the North and South Rivers are open from November 1 to May 31st.
+NORTH, SOUTH, & HERRING RIVER SHELLFISH BEDS REMAIN CLOSED!
+Due to a recently-enforced (2020) federal regulation regarding proximity to wastewater treatment plants, the North, South and Herring Rivers will not re-open this year.
+Historically, you could set off from here to go clamming.
+(See the North River Shellfishing Map for locations.)
+The clam flats in both the North and South Rivers are typically open from November 1 to May 31st.
 If there is a Red Tide, they may close sooner.
+They are not open this year.

 Beginning around 1644, Elisha Bisbee of Scituate operated a ferry at this site.
 His son kept a tavern nearby.
 Bisbee’s Ferry was also known as The Upper Ferry.
 Later, when the Oakman family took over, it was known as Oakman’s Ferry (1760-1770).
 John Tolman was the last person to operate the ferry, beginning in 1770.
 The site was also a landing for packet ships.